 Code Description

-41 abiotic reasons (e.g. storm)
+41 Abiotic reasons (e.g. storm)

-42 biotic reasons (e.g. beavers)
+42 Biotic reasons (e.g. beavers)

-48 unknown cause
+48 Unknown cause

-49 cause was not determined/observed
+49 Cause was not determined/observed

 This classification allows for reporting the reason why a tree has died or has been removed in broad categories only (e.g. biotic/abiotic reasons).
 If more details are available, e.g. the exact cause of mortality of a tree was determined, this shall be reported by using the codes of the guidelines on assessment of damage causes.
-Dead trees (RM codes 11-19, 31-39 and fallen dead trees, RM codes 41-49) should get a code 4 in the damage description (Table 2, Affected part) in the first survey following their death.
+Dead trees (RM codes 11-19, 31-39 and fallen dead trees, RM codes 41-49) are given code 4 in the tree damage status (part 5.3.1) in the first survey following their death.